bioimagesuiteweb/bisweb/various/connatlas/fineallen_gold/README.md

 Add `--vtk-prefix /tmp/allen_fine_js` to also write ASCII diagnostic files.
-The runtime extraction starts with sigma 1 voxel and resampling factor 2 for each ROI.
+The runtime extraction starts with sigma 1 voxel and resampling factor 2 for each ROI. `--centered-resampling` centers the factor-2 grid on the image so paired regions use the same sampling phase.
 With `--adaptive`, only an ROI that would disappear is retried with less smoothing and, when necessary, a denser sampling grid. `--skip-nearest` preserves each extracted component's known parcel label instead of allowing the historical nearest-point pass to erase very small parcels.
 Source and